OWRC Coaches & Staff

 Ellen Braithwaite

 Ellen is as fond of teaching sculling as she is of sculling herself.
 She came to the sport late in life and that has helped her to recognize where people are in their athletic careers (even if they don’t know they have one) and then to build on that to help them develop a new skill or reactivate an old one.
-Ellen learned to row on a tranquil lake in New England, but she find the bay much more exciting.
-Her competitive career (with varying success) includes everything from 1000 meter racing in buoyed lanes to rowing 36 miles from Marina Del Ray to Catalina Island.
+Ellen learned to row on a tranquil lake in New England, but she finds the bay more exciting.
+Her competitive career includes everything from 1000 meter racing in buoyed lanes to rowing 36 miles from Marina Del Ray to Catalina Island.
 There’s pleasure in the process, whether that be learning, competing, or just being alive in a beautiful place!

 Brandon Caesar